maseomoruyi/maseomoruyi/README.md

 ### Hello There! 👋

 Welcome to my GitHub Profile.
-I'm Mase: An aspiring data analyst!
+I'm Mase: An Aspiring Data Analyst!

 I am currently completely an intense data analysis and project management bootcamp and have successfully completed the Google Data Analytics Specialization course on Coursera!